Parcelli/Parcelli/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on getting certified as a carpentries instructor.
-- 🌱 I’m currently learning Genome Wide Association studies.
+- 🌱 I’m currently learning how to create and automate RNA Seq workflows.
 - 👯 I’m looking to collaborate on various bioinformatics projects.

 - ⚡ Fun fact: I am learning how to learn